Jin Y. Park

 Additional Positions at AU

-Jin Y. Park is Associate Professor of Philosophy and Religion and Founding Director of Asian Studies Program at American University.
-Park specializes in East Asian Buddhism (especially Zen and Huayan Buddhism), postmodernism, deconstruction, Buddhist ethics, Buddhist philosophy of religion, Buddhist-postmodern comparative philosophy, and modern East Asian philosophy.
+Jin Y. Park is Professor of Philosophy and Religion and Founding Director of Asian Studies Program at American University.
+Park's research areas include East Asian Buddhism (especially Zen and Huayan Buddhism), postmodernism, deconstruction, Buddhist ethics, Buddhist philosophy of religion, Buddhist-postmodern comparative philosophy, and modern East Asian philosophy.